Charles Michel: Prime Minister of Belgium

+On 1 January 2016, the tax shift began to take effect.
+This includes increasing the take-home pay of the lowest income earners through a decrease in social security contributions.
+The expected increase is €80 net for an employee earning €1,500; €70 for those earning €2,100; and €60 for those earning €2,800.
+Finance Minister Johan Van Overtveldt says "the tax shift will be a tax cut", although the value-added tax on electricity will rise from 6% to the standard rate of 21% and excise duties on alcohol, diesel, tobacco and soft drinks will increase.
+A liberal orientation was also adopted in the area of pensions (Bacquelaine law, which reduced the pensions of the formerly unemployed) and labour law (Peeters law, which deregulated the use of overtime, part-time contracts and flexible hours).

 In December 2018, a political crisis emerged over whether to sign the Global Compact for Migration.
 Michel's coalition partner N-VA, which originally supported the Compact, reversed course to oppose it whereas the other three parties continued to support it.
 Michel subsequently announced the formation of a minority government, with CD&V, MR and OVLD backing the compact.
 On 18 December, he presented his government's resignation to the King.
 The King accepted Michel's resignation on 21 December after consulting party leaders.
-He remained in office as caretaker Prime Minister during the 2019 federal election, and the ensuing coalition negotiations.
+He remained in office as caretaker prime minister during the 2019 federal election, and the ensuing coalition negotiations.

 President of the European Council

-On 2 July 2019, Michel was elected President of the European Council, one of the most prominent leadership positions of the European Union.
+On 2 July 2019, Michel was selected President of the European Council, one of the most prominent leadership positions of the European Union.
 On 20 July 2020, Michel announced a historical deal on the recovery package Next Generation EU and the EU 2021–2027 budget to support member states hit by the COVID-19 pandemic.
 In August 2020, Michel expressed "full solidarity" with Greece and Cyprus in their conflict with Turkey, which has occupied the northern part of Cyprus since July 1974.
 The Aegean dispute between Turkey and Greece escalated when Ankara resumed gas exploration in contested areas of the eastern Mediterranean.

 On 27 September 2020, Michel expressed deep concern over the escalation of hostilities in the disputed region of Nagorno-Karabakh and called on Armenia and Azerbaijan to immediately halt fighting and progress towards a peaceful resolution.
 After French-U.S. and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defense pact between the U.S., the United Kingdom, and Australia.
 The security pact is directed at countering Chinese power in the Indo-Pacific region.
 As part of the agreement, the U.S. agreed to provide nuclear-powered submarines to Australia.
 After entering into AUKUS, the Australian government canceled an agreement that it had made with France for the provision of French conventionally powered submarines.
-Von der Leyen called the way France was treated "unacceptable" and demanded an explanation.
 The EU called the way France was treated "unacceptable" and demanded an explanation.
 Michel denounced a "lack of transparency and loyalty" by the United States.